hemidactylus/zdm-scenario-draft/README.md

 Now, Target is the functioning primary, but origin is still being kept completely up to date.

-### Connect client applications directly to Target
+## Phase 5: Connect your client applications directly to Target

 Until now we can bail out any time.
 After the following change we are effectively committing to the migration, with the app directly writing to Astra DB and finally